-Our research program uses tools from ecology, ecotoxicology, environmental chemistry and physiology to investigate (1) the sources, (2) fate and (3) the ecological implications of the mixtures of contaminants to aquatic habitats.
-Because plastic debris provide a unique opportunity to examine a complex mixture of contaminants, our past and current work focuses on plastic.
+Our research program uses tools from ecology, ecotoxicology, environmental chemistry and physiology to investigate (1) the sources, (2) fate and (3) ecological implications of the mixture of anthropogenic stressors to freshwater and marine ecosystems.
+Because plastic debris provides a unique opportunity to examine a complex mixture of contaminants, much of our past and current work includes plastic pollution.
 Plastic debris is associated with the physical stressor of the particle, innate chemicals added during manufacturing, and chemicals that accumulate on microplastics from surrounding water.